Lucydunsmuir/Lucydunsmuir/README.md

 - 👩‍💻` Currently writing code in  Java , Typescript and AngularJs` .
 -  🌱 Working towards becoming certified as a  Soloutions Architect in AWS
-- 👀 I'm Interested in gaining skills in UX and furthering my knowlege of Front end Technologies and Strengthening mt skills in Testing
+- 👀 I'm Interested in gaining skills in UX and furthering my knowlege of Front end Technologies and Strengthening my skills in Testing
 - 📫 How to reach me --> www.linkedin.com/in/lucymdunsmuir

 <!---